-The Law Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (Law No. 54 of 1947) (AMA) is the legislation that prohibits cartels.
-In addition to the prohibition of cartels and the administrative and criminal sanctions under AMA, collusion in a public bid could also be subject to imprisonment, fine or both under the Criminal Code.
+Law No. 54 of 1947 Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA) is the piece of legislation that prohibits cartels.
+In addition to the prohibition of cartels and the administrative and criminal sanctions under the AMA, collusion in a public bid could also be subject to imprisonment or a fine, or both, under the Criminal Code.